 As the expiration date of your option contract nears, there are a few important things to keep in mind:

-- We won’t allow you to open a position the day the contract expires.
-All options contracts are set to position closing status the day before expiration.
+- You can’t open a position the day the contract expires.
+All options contracts are set to position-closing-only status the day before expiration.

 - If you don’t have enough buying power to exercise your option, we’ll attempt to sell the contract in the market for you about 1 hour before it expires.